communitiesuk/funding-service-design-performance-tests/README.md

 python -m locust

 # Locust config
 There is a locust config file in the repository that manages how the tests are run and where they are run against.
-Change the values in there based on the needs oh your performance testing.
+Change the values in there based on the needs of your performance testing.
 The host can be changed to point at a local running version of the application.

 # Locust HTML report
 A html report is produced at the end of a run and is stored in the root of the project.
 This shows the results of the tests.

 # Adding a new performance test
-To add a new performance test you need to add a py file to my_locustfiles containing the performance tests and then add an import to the base locustfile.py in the root of the directory

-# Adding a new performance test
-To add a new performance test you need to add a py file to my_locustfiles containing the performance tests and then add an import to the base locustfile.py in the root of the directory
+To add a new performance test you need to add a py file to my_locustfiles containing the performance tests and then add an import to the base locustfile.py in the root of the directory.

 # Linting
 Black (https://black.readthedocs.io/en/stable/), flake8 (https://flake8.pycqa.org/en/latest/) and Bandit (https://bandit.readthedocs.io/en/latest/) have been added to staticly check the code